sunfounder/pironman5/docs/source/set_up_pironman5.rst

 After successful installation, a system reboot is required to activate the installation.
 Follow the on-screen reboot prompt.

 Upon reboot, the ``pironman5.service`` will start automatically.
-Here are the primary configurations for Pironman 5:
+Here are the primary configurations for |link_pironman5|:

   * The OLED screen displays CPU, RAM, Disk Usage, CPU Temperature, and the Raspberry Pi's IP Address.
   * Four WS2812 RGB LEDs will light up in blue with a breathing mode.